aqjune/aqjune.github.io/index.md

 **News**
 - Apr.
 3: I gave a talk "Prototyping a compiler for homomorphic encryption using MLIR" at LLVM-CGO 2022! ([link](https://llvm.org/devmtg/2022-04-03/#prototyping-compiler))
+- May.
+2: My paper "SMT-based Translation Validation for Machine Learning Compiler" has been conditionally accepted to CAV'22.

 ## Education